shekhar44/Android-App-for-school/README.md

 3) Make the activity.xml and activity.java according to need.
 4) Made a signed apk file for installation.
 5) For testing use any testing tool which support mobile testing (UFT mobile center).

+# for getting Zip password contact

+It contain .Apk file and Android stduio source code